 Chemical peels are non-surgical treatments used to rejuvenate skin.
-The process involves applying a chemical agent on the skin for a specified amount of time.
-The epidermis, uppermost layer of skin, is then removed depending on the chemical’s strength and length of application.
-This creates a controlled damage to the skin that stimulates collagen production resulting skin elasticity and smooth structure.
+The process involves applying a chemical agent to the skin for a specified amount of time.
+The epidermis, the uppermost layer of skin, is then removed depending on the chemical’s strength and length of application.
+As a result, this creates controlled damage to the skin that stimulates collagen production, which can improve the overall texture of the skin.
 After the skin is cleansed, a chemical solution is applied which creates a controlled peel that removes old and damaged skin.
 The strength of the peel can vary from mild to intense, depending on the severity of the skin condition and the desired results.

-After a chemical peel, the skin will be red, swollen and likely sore.
-This is normal and is part of the regeneration process.
-The more aggressive the level of the peel, the longer recovery will take.
+After a chemical peel, the skin will be red, swollen, and likely sore.
+Due to the high-potency formulas involved, this is normal and is part of the regeneration process.
+The more aggressive the level of the peel, the longer the recovery will take.
 For mild treatments, expect peeling and redness for up to five days.
 For medium treatments, recovery will take up to two weeks.
-The redness and peeling you will see during recovery is the old, damaged skin peeling off to reveal fresh, healthy skin!
+The redness and peeling you will see during recovery is the old, damaged skin peeling off to reveal fresh, healthier skin.

-If needed, Dr. Rokhsar can prescribe medications for any discomfort.
-To ensure the best results after a chemical peel, you must protect your skin from the sun with broad-spectrum sunscreen.
+If needed, your aesthetician can prescribe medications for any discomfort.
+To ensure the best results after a chemical peel, you must protect your skin from the sun with a broad-spectrum sunscreen.
 Protecting your skin from future sun damage will make the results of your peel last even longer.
-Dr. Rokhsar uses peels that use the naturally occurring carboxylic acids such as glycolic acid, and salicylic acid peels.
+Courtney uses peels that use naturally occurring carboxylic acids such as glycolic acid, and salicylic acid peels.
 These are very effective in battling acne and acne scarring.

-Chemical peels are facial skin rejuvenation procedures that treat superficial to moderate photoaging skin damage.
-Mild chemical peels can be applied to people in their 20s, to prevent effects of aging skin from becoming apparent too early in life.
+Chemical peels1 are facial skin rejuvenation procedures that can treat superficial to moderate photoaging skin damage.
+Mild chemical peels can be applied to people in their 20s, to help prevent the effects of aging skin from becoming apparent too early in life.

 In a chemical peeling treatment, a chemical solution is applied to facial skin, causing the skin to blister and peel off over a period of days.
 As the treated skin blisters and peels, new skin forms to take its place.
 The new skin is usually smoother and less wrinkled than the old skin.